mckelvey/base/README.md

 3. The browser must be reloaded once the development server is up and running to get the livereload connection refreshed.
-And, this is also sometimes true if an error ends the gulp server task, depending on how long it goes.
+And, this is also sometimes true if an error ends the gulp server task, depending on how long it goes as a dead connection for the browser.

 4. Uncss runs on the bootstrap css file to remove any unneeded css.
-However, uncss needs reference html files upon which it judges what’s actually being used.
+However, uncss needs reference html files upon which to judge what css is actually being used.
 In the gulpfile.js, after the initial library requirements, you’ll need to manually add the paths to your static files.
-If your site is too dynamic or uses javascript HTML generation, you may simply opt to drop uncss from the process.
+If your site is too dynamic or uses javascript HTML generation, you may simply opt to drop uncss from the process as it becomes too cumbersome for the benefit.

+#### Todos

 The only other development task is a utility.
 If you leave yourself todos, you can use the todo task to collect them into a TODO.md file.